hengfengli/kcpy/README.md

 * Open a consumer when adding a new shard
 * Close a consumer when shutting down an existing shard
 * Save checkpoint for each shard
+* Allow kcpy to run on multiple machines